cloudmesh/classes/docs/source/i524/technologies.rst

 283. Torque
 284. Globus Tools

+     :cite:`sotomayor2006globus` The Globus Toolkit is an open source toolkit organized as a collection of loosely coupled components.
+These components consist of services, programming libraries and development tools designed for building Grid-based applications.
+GT components fall into five broad domain areas: Security, Data Management, Execution Management, Information Services, and Common Runtime. :cite:`foster2006globus` These components enable a broader "Globus ecosystem" of tools and components that build on or interoperate with GT functionality to provide a wide range of useful application-level functions. www-about-globus
+     :cite:`www-about-globus` Since 2000, companies like Fujitsu, IBM, NEC and Oracle have pursued Grid strategies based on the Globus Toolkit.

 285. Pilot Jobs

      In pilot job, an application acquires a resource so that it can